January 13, 2024

-This will be the 7th year of this great event and the third year as the National Championship.
+This will be the 8th year of this great event.
 Kincaid Park will once again serve as the world class facility to hold this event, with snowmaking capabilities that will ensure great trails even in adverse winter conditions.
 Relay options will also be available but will not be part of the national championship).

 About the Race